Written by Michelle Whitmer | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: November 20, 2024

 How Are Electricians Exposed to Asbestos?

 According to a 2018 International Journal of Epidemiology study, former electricians are among the groups at highest risk of asbestos-related diseases.
-Data gathered by British researchers show electricians are almost 16 times more likely to develop mesothelioma than the general population.
+Electricians are about 16 times more likely to get mesothelioma than others.

 Asbestos Products Associated with Electricians